dgosling/RoR2-Samus/README.md

 [![](https://i.imgur.com/cQ6cTRU.png)]()

 # Contact
-- If you want to report any bugs, you can contact me on discord: bouquet_system
+- If you want to report any bugs, you can contact me on discord: fauna_system

 # Donation
 [Donate/Buy me a coffee here.](https://www.buymeacoffee.com/dgosling)